ozankasikci/unity-cheat-sheet/README.md

 }
 ```

+#### Detailed Example
+See the [State Pattern - Onboarding Example](Patterns/StatePattern/README.md) for a complete example showing how to implement a game onboarding system using the State Pattern.

 ### Strategy Pattern
 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 This pattern lets the algorithm vary independently from clients that use it.

-> 📘 **See the detailed example: [Strategy Pattern - Combat System Example](Patterns/StrategyPattern/README.md)**
-> A complete example showing how to implement a combat system using the Strategy Pattern.

 #### Basic Example
 ```csharp